patrickCNMartin/GAND/README.md

 In the future, a Singularity container will be made available.

 ## Nix Flake
-Potentially, the containers will built from a Nix flake for full reproducibility.
+Potentially, the containers will be built from a Nix flake for full reproducibility.